-Fortunately, treating a cold or flu during pregnancy doesn't have to be a frightening experience.
-"There are definitely safe medications to take when pregnant," says Dauphin-Baptiste.
+Fortunately, many medications can be taken while pregnant, so treating a cold or flu during pregnancy doesn't have to be a frightening experience.

-Pregnant women have a higher risk of getting a cold and the flu because their immune system is weakened during pregnancy, according to the Cleveland Clinic.
-This helps stop the woman's body from rejecting the unborn baby.
-However, it can also leave expecting moms vulnerable to viral and bacterial infections.
+Pregnant women have a higher risk of getting a cold or the flu because their immune system is weakened during pregnancy, according to the Cleveland Clinic.
+A weaker immune system helps stop the woman’s body from rejecting the unborn baby.
+But it also leaves expecting moms vulnerable to viral and bacterial infections.

 Pregnant women are also more likely than non-pregnant women their age to experience complications of the flu.
 These complications can include pneumonia, bronchitis, or sinus infections.
-Getting a flu vaccination is a very important form of prevention.
+Getting a flu vaccination reduces the risk of infection and complications.

-According to the Centers for Disease Control and Prevention (CDC), getting a vaccination can help protect pregnant women and their babies up to six months after birth.
-Ask your doctor about preservative-free vaccine if you're concerned about trace amounts of mercury used as a preservative in most vaccines.
+According to the Centers for Disease Control and Prevention (CDC), getting a flu vaccination helps protect pregnant women and their babies for up to six months after birth.
+So, it’s important for pregnant women to be up-to-date on their vaccination schedule.
+Ask your doctor about a preservative-free vaccine if you're concerned about trace amounts of mercury used as a preservative in most vaccines.

-You can do other things to reduce your risks of getting sick in addition to getting vaccinated:
+Others things you can do to reduce your risk of getting sick include:

-- avoid close contact with ill family or friends
+- avoiding close contact with sick family or friends

-Certain tried-and-true cold treatments can be trusted whether or not you’re pregnant.
-These include:
+Certain tried-and-true cold treatments can be trusted while pregnant:

 - getting plenty of rest